RoaaMustafa/reading-notes/class-10.md

    + fileNumber :Name of the JavaScript
    + fillineNumber :Line number of error
  + There are seven types of built-in error objects in JavaScript.

-    1.Error :Generic error - the other errors are all based upon this error 2.Syntax Error :Syntax has not been followed 3.ReferenceError:Tried to reference a variable that is not declared/within scope 4.TypeError :An unexpected data type that cannot be coerced
+    1. Error :Generic error - the other errors are all based upon this error
+    2. Syntax Error :Syntax has not been followed
+    3. ReferenceError:Tried to reference a variable that is not declared/within scope
+    4. TypeError :An unexpected data type that cannot be coerced
-    5. Range Error: Numbers not in acceptable range 6.URI Error: encodeURI ().decodeURI(),and similar methods used incorrectly 7.EvalError: eval () function used incorrectly
+    5. Range Error: Numbers not in acceptable range
+    6. URI Error: encodeURI ().decodeURI(),and similar methods used incorrectly
+    7. EvalError: eval () function used incorrectly

 HOW TO DEAL WITH ERRORS
 1: DEBUG THE SCRIPT TO FIX ERRORS